Medical Malpractice Resulting in Nerve Damage

 Tell a medical malpractice lawyer about your nerve damage.

 The attorneys at Lommen Abdo have the compassion to listen and the knowledge and experience to take action on your behalf.
 Call 612.587.2925 or send an email for a free consultation.
-Our law firm represents clients in Minnesota, Wisconsin and North Dakota.
+Our law firm represents clients in Minnesota and Wisconsin.